The Seven Pillars of Professionalism

 - I will respect instructors, colleagues, and myself by arriving to class on time, remaining attentive during class, and being professional and tactful in my interactions with others.

-- I will consistently represent our College in a positive manner both in the classroom and Veterinary Teaching Hospital as well as while I am off campus in both social and professional settings.
+- I will consistently represent our College in a positive manner both in the classroom and Veterinary Hospital as well as while I am off campus in both social and professional settings.

 - I will complete assignments and exams honestly, providing only my own work and using only materials permitted by each course syllabus so as to become a competent veterinary technician, capable of providing the best care possible for my future patients and protecting human health.